How to Build a Freestanding Garden Trellis

 Equipment / Tools

 - Bubble level

 - Exterior grade screws

 Each section of the trellis is anchored at both ends by fence posts.
-As with building a boundary fence, begin by digging two holes with the post hole digger.
-Situated 8 feet apart, the holes should be about 9 inches wide by 2-1/2 feet deep.
+As with building a fence, begin by digging two holes with the post-hole digger.
+Situated eight feet apart, the holes should be about 9 inches wide by 2-1/2 feet deep.

 Repeat for the second post.

 Cut each of the two 2x2s to 5 feet long.

 Attach two of the 2x4 galvanized flat rail fence brackets to the inside of one post and two to the other post.
 Situate them so that the top brackets are about a foot below the top of the post and the bottom brackets are about a foot above ground level.

 Attach the 2x2s to the insides of the 4x4 posts, so that they are resting inside of the brackets.
 Place each one so that it is about 6 inches lower than the height of the posts.

 Screw through the holes in the brackets to secure the 2x2s.